Agent-based vs. agentless discovery: which is best for your business?

 What is agentless discovery?

-Moreover, a central server runs these scans.
+A central server runs these scans.
 It pulls asset information about systems and applications directly.
 While this avoids agent maintenance, it needs stronger access rights.
-Also, it cannot always track how software is being used ,especially across IoT devices.
+Also, it cannot always track how software is being used, especially across IoT devices.

 For many teams, agentless discovery tools are a good fit.
 They are quick, simple, and reduce the need for ongoing updates.